 When things become too complicated, too stressful or too emotional, our minds can fool us into backing out of what we genuinely need to do and staying stuck in those very situations that are causing us the stress, as it seems like the easier option.

 When breaking points hit, narcissists can isolate you.
 It’s far easier for them to achieve this when you are at a point, like most people when they hit breaking point, isolate themselves.

 Each and every breaking point you’ve been through with the narcissist, and you’ve turned back to them for help, is actually preparing you for the breaking point when you say no more, and you finally breakthrough and break free.

 Then one moment, after years of mental or physical abuse, we take flight and get out.

-That breaking point can be the start of a catalyst knock-on change of events, circumstances and who you are, which can lead onto breaking point after breaking point, and each and everyone you will make it through.
+That breaking point can be the start of a catalyst knock-on change of events, circumstances and who you are, which can lead onto a breaking point after the breaking point, and each and everyone you will make it through.
 It makes you that little bit stronger and that little bit more resilient for the next breaking point.

 Life has a way of knocking us off our feet, to teach us something new, to get back up a little wiser and a little stronger and go again.

 Depending on the cause of the breaking point, if it’s something you are working on for you or outside situations, they can still hit, and they do hit hard.

 Most moments in our lives shape us.
 The experience we have through life and around others shapes who we are, our values, our beliefs, things we will and will not accept, how we feel about ourselves and how we feel about others.